Skip to main content

 June 24, 2025 (3:00–4:30 p.m.
 PDT): Introduction to the workshop and to the 2024 Freeman Award Winners

-Participants choose one or more of the following sessions:
+Participants chose one or more of the following sessions:

-July 29, 2024 (3:00-4:30 p.m.
-PDT): Writer’s workshop and sharing based on Rats to the Rescue: The Unlikely Heroes Making Cambodia Safe by Scott Riley and Sambat Meas; illustrated by Huy Voun Lee; and The House Before Falling into the Sea.
-Written by Ann Suk Wang and illustrated by Hanna Cha.
+July 29, 2025 (3:00–4:30 p.m.
+PDT): Writer’s workshop and sharing based on Rats to the Rescue: The Unlikely Heroes Making Cambodia Safe by Scott Riley and Sambat Meas; illustrated by Huy Voun Lee; and The House Before Falling into the Sea, written by Ann Suk Wang and illustrated by Hanna Cha.

 Zoom policy

-We kindly ask that all participants keep their cameras on during our sessions.
-We understand that technical glitches or occasional camera issues may arise, and we’re flexible with those instances.
-However, to foster a sense of connection and trust in our intimate and vulnerable sharing environment, it’s important that we can see each other during our interactions.
+We kindly asked that all participants keep their cameras on during our sessions.
+We understood that technical glitches or occasional camera issues could arise, and we were flexible with those instances.
+However, to foster a sense of connection and trust in our intimate and vulnerable sharing environment, it was important that we could see each other during our interactions.
 Thank you for your cooperation and understanding!

 Workshop facilitators